sculyi/sculyi.github.io/index.md

   </tr>
 </table>

+---
+layout: page
+---

 # My Latest News

 - 04/29/2020, my new paper entitled "Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control" is ready to be submitted to the 'Chinese Journal of Aeronautics'.
 I would like to thank Prof. Xinglong Wang (CAUC) for his valuable advice.

 # Education

-- 11/2017-11/2018, visiting PhD student, Department of Civil and Environmental Engineering, University of Wisconsin-Madison.
+- 11/2017-11/2018, visiting Ph.D. student, Department of Civil and Environmental Engineering, University of Wisconsin-Madison.
 (Research on Intelligent Transportation Systems, supervised by Prof. Bin Ran)

 - 09/2015-06/2019, Ph.D. student, College of Computer Science, Sichuan University, China.
 (Supervised by Prof.  Jianwei Zhang)